 Environmentally friendly methods of ecological pest control are becoming increasingly popular.
 Fleas, mites, bed bugs, lice, and ticks pose a health threat and need to be controlled.
 Diatomaceous earth is an effective alternative to chemical agents and can be used as a natural pest control method, for a more sustainable and healthier lifestyle without chemicals that cause long-term irreparable damage to the environment and our health.

-Does Diatomaceous Earth Kill Ticks And Other Vermin
+Does Diatomaceous Earth Kill Ticks And Other Pests

 Diatomaceous earth is effective against all sorts of critters and skin parasites.
 It kills ticks, fleas, lice, mites, roaches, silverfish, weevils, bed bugs, roaches, thrips, woodlice, ants, snails, and many more.